Axel-Barbelanne/jimny-wiki/Technical-Documentation.md

 ##### Function

 This DC-DC buck converter supplies a regulated 9V from a 12V battery.
 The 9V is supplied to the SterfBoard and to the OrangeCube.
-This can be seen in the diagram in [[#Battery]].
+This can be seen in the diagram in [Battery](https://github.com/Axel-Barbelanne/jimny-wiki/wiki/Technical-Documentation#battery).

 ##### Improvements